About

-As an author, I write about multiple topics, including ghost hunting and haunted places.
+As an author, I write about many topics, including one of my favorites, ghost hunting and haunted places.

 I began my first ghost-related website in the mid-1990s, and launched HollowHill.com in 1999.
 That’s where many of today’s ghost hunting TV stars first developed their skills.

-Since then, I’ve witnessed dramatic changes in paranormal research.
+Since that early start, I’ve witnessed dramatic changes in paranormal research.

 I assemble small, selectively chosen teams to investigate intriguing, paranormal sites.